piqnt/stage.js/README.md

 Textures are drawable objects which are used by tree nodes to draw graphics on the Canvas surface.

 ### Texture Atlas
-A texture atlas (sprite sheet) consists of a set of named textures which are referenced by name in an application.
+A texture atlas (sprite sheet) consists of a set of named textures that are referenced by name in an application.

 Atlases are usually created using static image files.
 Images referenced in atlases are automatically preloaded.